jgarci5968/jgarci5968/README.md

 ### Hi there 👋

+<p>Hi, I'm Jesus</p>
+<p>I'm an Electronics Design Systems Engineer and Educator who is passionate about making open-source more accessible, creating technology to elevate people, and building community.
+Some technologies I enjoy working with include Arduino and Teensy Microcontrollers, Programming for Sensors, as well as designing pcb.
+I also enjoy using C++ with Python.
+I currently work with the Adler Planetarium where I design hardware for research purposes.
+My interest in science, space, research, and engineering has led me to launch my first-ever payload to space aboard the Antares rocket (NG-11), which made the Adler Planetarium become the first planetarium in space!&nbsp;</p>
 <!--
 **jgarci5968/jgarci5968** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.